-Although a grade of \geq 70% is passing, students who earn a grade of \leq 75% are considered "at-risk" for failure of a course, other components of the Program's curriculum and/or the PANCE.
-Therefore, students who earn a grade of 70-75% on a graded assessment/assignment for which formal remediation is required must contact the respective Program Faculty member primarily responsible for coordinating the related remediation learning activities and assessment(s) (as specified in the course syllabus) and their assigned Faculty Mentor within two (2) business days of receiving their grade.
-Failure to follow this policy may result in referral to the SPC for progression and/or disciplinary action recommendations.
-Program Faculty utilize standardized rubrics to provide formal feedback and assist the student in self-remediation of knowledge and/or skill deficit(s).
-Students are not placed on Academic Probation, no formal assessment of successful remediation is required, and there is no change in the initial grade earned.
+Although a grade of \geq 70% is passing, students who earn a grade of \leq 75% are considered at-risk for failure of a course, other components of the Program's curriculum and/or the PANCE.
+Therefore, students who earn a grade of 70-75% on a graded assessment/assignment for which remediation is required are mentored by Program faculty utilizing standardized rubrics to provide feedback and assist the student in correction of knowledge and/or skill deficit(s).
+Students are not placed on Academic Probation, no assessment of at-risk support is required, and there is no change in the initial grade earned.